Health Professions Advising

 Post-baccalaureate Pre-medical Program

-The Post-baccalaureate Pre-medical Program is designed for people who have completed a bachelor’s degree, who recently discovered an interest in medicine, dentistry or veterinary science, and who lack the science classes required for medical school admission.
+The Post-baccalaureate Pre-medical Program is designed for individuals who have completed a bachelor’s degree, who recently discovered an interest in medicine, dentistry or veterinary science, and who lack the science classes required for medical school admission.
 This program is not intended for students who have already completed the necessary pre-requisites for medical school and who wish to improve their academic record.
 Students seeking information on record enhancer programs should consult the Post-baccalaureate Pre-medical Programs search engine through the Association of American Medical Colleges (AAMC).